gilcrest/diygoapi/README.md

 # go-API-basic

+OMG - v0.39.1 - everything is broken!
+I'm on a plane, my laptop is doing weird stuff.
+I'm committing everything and it's all going to be broken for a short time.
+I will fix it!

 A RESTful API template (built with Go)

 The goal of this project is to be an example of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
 I struggled a lot with parsing all of the different ideas people have for package layouts over the past few years and would like to help others who may be having a similar struggle.
 I'd like to see Go as accessible as possible for everyone.
 If you have any questions or would like help, open an issue or send me a note - I'm happy to help!
 Also, if you have disagree or have suggestions about this repo, please do the same, I really enjoy getting both positive and negative feedback.